dangbroitsdon/Wall-Jump/README.md

 Jump from wall to wall!
 https://www.curseforge.com/minecraft/mc-mods/wall-jump-unofficial-fabric
-This the unoffical continuation of Wall-Jump!
+This the unofficial continuation of Wall-Jump!
 Fabric